 If a family member leaves the household, the family must report this change to the Housing Authority, in writing, within ten (10) days of the change and certify as to whether the member is temporarily absent or permanently absent.
+If a family member is permanently moving out, the family must provide documentation of the family member's new address.
+Acceptable documentation must have a current date, name of the family member, and the new address and may include a copy of a lease agreement, utility bill, government issued identification card, paystub, or lease amendment showing removal of the family member from the assisted unit.
 The Housing Authority will conduct an interim recertification for changes in alignment with our interim recertification policies.